 There isn’t a true downside other than a small investment of time and/or resources.
 The upside, however, is significant.
-It can add several points to your credit score.
+A successful removal can add several points to your credit score.

-The best way to ask for a goodwill adjustment is to send a goodwill letter to the creditor.
+The best way to ask for a goodwill adjustment is to send a goodwill letter (*see our template here) to the creditor.
 The most important thing to remember when writing a goodwill letter is that YOU are ultimately responsible for the late payment.

 Take a conciliatory tone, and explain the circumstances with an emotional plea.
-Let them know you learned from it, and it won’t happen again.
+Let them know you’ve learned from the situation, and that it won’t happen again.

-A goodwill letter is more likely to work if you are asking them to remove a “first offense” late payment.
-If it’s the latest in a long-established history of late payments, it’s going to be much tougher to yield a positive result.
+A goodwill letter is more likely to work if you are asking them to remove a “first offense” late payment after a long history of on-time payments.
+If this is the latest in a long-established trend of late payments, it’s going to be much tougher to remove the negative entry from your report.